aboudou123/low-energy-gps-tracker/gps-tracker/README.md

 When using SAMD21-based boards, you may need to use a sercom uart port instead of `Serial1`.

-### Goouuu Tech IOT-GA6 vs AI-Thinker A6 confusion

-It turns out that **Goouuu Tech IOT-GA6** is not the same as **AI-Thinker A6**.
-Unfortunately IOT-GA6 is not supported out of the box yet.
-There are some hints that IOT-GA6 firmware may be updated to match A6...
-See [this topic](https://github.com/vshymanskyy/TinyGSM/issues/164).

 ### SIM800 and SSL